soulim/bookmarks.txt/README.md

 ./bin/bookmarks https://github.com/soulim/bookmarks.txt
 ```

+This is how I use bookmarks.txt:

+- `$HOME/bookmarks.txt` contains URLs useful in any context.
+These are "global" addresses.
+- Each project directory has "local" `bookmarks.txt` files with URLs pointing to tools specific to each project (repositories, monitoring tools, dashboards, and so on).
+- A symbolic link `$HOME/bin/bookmarks` point to `bin/bookmarks` from this directory.
+- With help of [fzf] I have a nice menu with fuzzy search to select URLs and open them automatically.

 ## Contributing

 bookmarks.txt is open to code contributions for bug fixes only.
 As features might carry a long-term maintenance burden, they will not be accepted at this time.
 Please submit an issue if you have a feature you would like to request.